ludwig-ai/ludwig/mkdocs/docs/user_guide.md

        +------+
 ```

-hese are the available for an embed encoder arehese are the available for an embed encoder are
+These are the available for an embed encoder arehese are the available for an embed encoder are

 - `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the mebeddings are initialized randomly, `sparse` meanse they are initialized to be one-hot encodings.
 - `embedding_size` (default `50`): it is the maximum embedding size, the actual size will be `min(vocaularyb_size, embedding_size)` for `dense` representations and exacly `vocaularyb_size` for the `sparse` encoding, where `vocabulary_size` is the number of different strings appearing in the training set in the column the feature is named after (plus 1 for `<UNK>`).